Taste the real Alphono Mango SHOP NOW

 Fazli is a tasty variety grown in India, particularly in the eastern states of West Bengal and Bangladesh.

-The aroma of Fazli mangos is very good, and the taste is very sweet, used mostly in desserts.
+The aroma of Fazli mangoes is very good, and the taste is very sweet.
+They are used mostly in desserts.

-Fazli mangos gets its name from Fazli Babu, associated with Fazal Bibi of Arapur village.
+Fazli mangos gets its name from Fazli Babu, which is associated with Fazal Bibi of Arapur village.

 Season of the Fazli Mangos: Fazli mangoes are a late-maturing fruit typically available from June to July in India.